syncfusion-content/flutter-docs/Flutter/globalization.md

 ## Localizations

-By default, the Syncfusion widgets are implemented with English localization (en-US) alone.
+By default, the Syncfusion<sup>&reg;</sup> widgets are implemented with English localization (en-US) alone.
 You can add support for other languages by including our another package named [`syncfusion_localizations`](https://pub.dev/packages/syncfusion_localizations).
 As of now, this package supports 76 languages which are listed below.

 *  af - Afrikaans
 *  am - Amharic